SoftFever/OrcaSlicer/doc/developer-reference/How-to-wiki.md

 ### Home

-The starting point of the Orca Slicer wiki is the **Home** page.
+The starting point of the OrcaSlicer wiki is the **Home** page.
 From there, you can navigate to different sections and topics related to the project.

 When creating a new page or section, be sure to link it from the Home page under the appropriate category.

 - **Print Settings:** Detailed explanations of print settings, tips, and tricks for optimizing print quality.
-- **Printer Calibration:** Step-by-step calibration tests in Orca Slicer, including how to interpret the results.
+- **Printer Calibration:** Step-by-step calibration tests in OrcaSlicer, including how to interpret the results.
-- **Developer Section:** Information for developers and contributors on building Orca Slicer, localization, and developer resources.
+- **Developer Section:** Information for developers and contributors on building OrcaSlicer, localization, and developer resources.

 #### Index and Navigation